Flareonz44/Flareonz44.github.io/_posts/projects/2022-8-9-ws-web-session-dumper.md

 author: Flareonz44
 tags: [cybersec]
 type: project
-metadesc: An [outdated] whatsapp web hijack that cones the session into a file
+metadesc: "An [outdated] whatsapp web hijack that cones the session into a file"
 ---

 ***All content shown in this post is exclusively for educational purposes.
 I'm not responsible for the use you make of the information shown here.***